yb66/path_helper/README.md

         ├── 65-Rust
         └── 66-Antigen

 Once you start installing various things it make sense to keep their paths in their own file, it's easier to organise (and remove).
+It's also easy for apps to target this to easily add things to a path.
+Some apps already do this by adding to `/etc/paths.d` but that obviously needs elevated privileges and makes things system wide.

-## The order
+## <a name="ordering">ORDERING</a>

-    Library/Paths/paths.d ordered as the file system does Library/Paths/paths
+path_helper will read files in this order:

+    Library/Paths/paths.d
+    Library/Paths/paths
-    .config/paths.d (same again)
+    .config/paths.d
     .config/paths
-    /etc/paths.d (same again)
+    /etc/paths.d
     /etc/paths

-## Why Library/Paths/paths and not Library/paths ?
+If you don't have any of those dirs/files, they are skipped.
+Files within the `.d` dirs are read in file system order.

+## <a name="why-library-paths-paths-and-not-library-paths-">WHY LIBRARY/PATHS/PATHS AND NOT LIBRARY/PATHS?</a>

-Because this is such a useful pattern that I've extended it for headers and includes, read on!
+Because this is such a useful pattern that it can be extended for headers and includes, so Library/Paths/paths is for the PATH.

-## Man paths and DYLD and C_INCLUDE and PKG_CONFIG ##
+## <a name="man-and-dyld-and-c-include-and-pkg-config">MAN and DYLD and C_INCLUDE and PKG_CONFIG</a>

-### Manpaths
+### <a name="manpath">MANPATH</a>

 Apple has already dictated that `/etc/manpaths` and `/etc/manpaths.d/` are the default paths for setting `MANPATH`, so the same pattern has been followed for that as with `PATH`, so just add `~/Library/Paths/manpaths` or `~/.config/manpaths` along with the `manpaths.d` sub directory if you wish.